larskuhtz/ChainwebSimulations/Configurations.md

 *The following introduction to Chainweb and configurations is a bit heads down:
 More natural way would be to start with a Chainweb and the braiding rules.
-From there one would define when a chains is minable and how a chainweb is computed.
+From there one would define when a chains is mineable and how a Chainweb is computed.
 One would next identify the mining language and show in a next step that this language is regular.
 Constructing the finite omega automaton for that language would lead the notion of configurations as the states of this automaton.
 The